The History of Rope Making Machines

 Introducing the 1868 edition of his book A Treatise On Rope Making, Robert Chapman said that, “The art of Ropemaking, by some strange fatality, has not attracted hitherto sufficiently the notice or attention of the mathematician, philosopher, or engineer…” Since Chapman’s time, the engineer and the mathematician have done quite a lot for the ropemaker, and a more general lament today is that the available literature on the art and practice of cordage manufacturing is so scant.

-The Haskell-Dawes Machine Company historically made some the highest quality rope making machines ever.
+The Haskell-Dawes Machine Company historically made some of the highest quality rope making machines ever.
 Like a Sherman tank, they are built to last.
 Only two machines are needed to make a three-strand twisted rope.
 A rope former machine forms the first strand of rope from individual yarns pulled from a creel and onto a bobbin.
-After three bobbins or formed they are ready to be twisted together in either a horizontal or vertical layer machine.
+After three bobbins are formed, they are ready to be twisted together with either a horizontal or vertical layer machine.
 The automatic coiler takes up the rope and gets it ready for shipping.
-In the 1800’s burlap bags were used to ship coiled hemp rope.
+In the 1800’s, burlap bags were used to ship coiled hemp rope.
 Today, Ravenox cuts rope and twine down to short lengths for individual retail consumers to test before buying full spools of rope.